 Live Oak County Judge Jim Huff and Ross Harris, Chairperson for the Live Oak County Historical Commission (LOCHC), extend a hearty welcome to this website.
 Interested persons and current LOCHC Appointees are invited to each of the quarterly meetings conducted during 2019 and 2020.
 The current LOCHC Biennium began January 1, 2019 and ends December 31, 2020.
 The first three quarterly meetings for 2019 brought new projects and substance to those in progress.
-The fourth 2019 meeting is scheduled for:
+Each quarter met this year.
+Watch for announcements regarding 2020 here.

 April 15, Monday Quarterly LOCHC meeting.
 SouthTrustBank, George West, 5:30.